core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 number ranges for the option numbers, analogous to the policy defined in Section 12.2 of {{-coap}}.

+The documentation for a Signaling Option Number should specify the semantics of an option with that number, including the following properties:

+* Whether the option is critical or elective, as determined by the Option Number.

+* Whether the option is repeatable.

+* The format and length of the option's value.

+* The base value for the option, if any.

 ## Service Name and Port Number Registration

 IANA is requested to assign the port number 5683 and the service name "coap+tcp",